ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/channel/channel_entries.rst

 	{comment_entry_id_auto_path}

-This variable is replaced by the URL set in the **Comment Page URL** preference under :menuselection:`Admin --> Channel Management`.
+This variable is replaced by the URL set in the **Comment Page URL** preference under :menuselection:`Developer Tools --> Channel Manager --> Settings`.
 The ID number of the entry will be automatically added.
 For example, this::

 	<a href="{comment_entry_id_auto_path}">my entry</a>